 The Connection Between Nature and Spirituality

 The connection between nature and spirituality is a fascinating and complex topic.
 Throughout history, humans have looked to the natural world for guidance, inspiration, and connection to something greater than themselves.
-Whether the ancient Greeks who worshipped the gods of the earth and sky, or modern spiritual movements that emphasise environmental stewardship, the natural world is unshakably interconnected and interdependent with human spirituality and our perception of our existence.
+Whether the ancient Greeks who worshipped the gods of the earth and sky, or modern spiritual movements that emphasise environmental stewardship, the natural world is unshakeably interconnected and interdependent with human spirituality and our perception of our existence.

 Connecting to Nature is About Taking the Senses on an Adventure